Dialogue between the Holy See and the Society of Saint Pius X

+The Holy See formally declared the Society of St. Pius X (SSPX) and its adherents to be in schism and excommunicated them in 1988 following illicit consecrations of bishops.
+The SSPX considers itself never to have been excommunicated nor to be or have been in schism.

+Discussions since then have been complex, stemming from the society's insistence that the teachings of the Second Vatican Council on ecumenism, religious liberty, and collegiality are inconsistent with Catholic teaching and doctrine, a claim that the Holy See views as unacceptable.
+Following an SSPX episcopal consecration in 2026, the Holy See again declared that the Society of St. Pius X was schismatic and decreed its excommunication.

 Under Pope John Paul II

+1988 excommunications

 Pope John Paul II established the pontifical commission Ecclesia Dei on 2 July 1988 for the care of those former followers of Archbishop Marcel Lefebvre who broke with him as a result of his consecration of four priests of his Society of St. Pius X as bishops on 30 June 1988, an act that the Holy See deemed illicit and a schismatic act.

-The commission initially worked with Father Josef Bisig to establish the Priestly Fraternity of Saint Peter and then went dormant until 2000.
+In 1994, the Pontifical Council for Promoting Christian Unity stated that "[t]he situation of the members of [the SSPX] is an internal matter of the Catholic Church".

-Role of Cardinal Castrillón Hoyos
+Role of Cardinal Castrillón Hoyos and SSPX prerequisites

-A sympathetic Cardinal Darío Castrillón Hoyos, president of the Pontifical Commission Ecclesia Dei, approached the SSPX bishops during the pilgrimage and, according to Bishop Fellay, told them that the pope was prepared to grant them either a personal prelature (a new juridical structure introduced by Vatican II; presently Opus Dei is the only personal prelature) or an apostolic administration (the status given to the traditionalist priests of Campos, Brazil).
+Cardinal Darío Castrillón Hoyos, president of the Pontifical Commission Ecclesia Dei, approached the SSPX bishops during the pilgrimage and, according to Bishop Fellay, told them that the pope was prepared to grant them either a personal prelature (a new juridical structure introduced by Vatican II; presently Opus Dei is the only personal prelature) or an apostolic administration (the status given to the traditionalist priests of Campos, Brazil).
 The SSPX leadership responded with distrust, saying that Castrillón was vague on how the new structure would be implemented and sustained, and criticising the Holy See's allegedly heavy-handed treatment of the Priestly Fraternity of St. Peter.
-They requested two preliminary "signs" before continuing negotiations: that the Holy See grant permission for all priests to celebrate the Tridentine Mass; and that its statement that the 1988 consecrations had resulted in excommunication for the clerics involved be declared void.
+The SSPX requested two preliminary "signs" before continuing negotiations: that the Holy See grant permission for all priests to celebrate the Tridentine Mass, and that its statement that the 1988 consecrations had resulted in excommunication for the clerics involved be declared void.